 Young stocker cattle fed a growing ration of 50 percent litter and 50 percent grain will consume copper in excess of 225 ppm.
 Young cattle, especially those compromised by disease, can tolerate this high level of copper for only 180 to 200 days.
 Feeding stockers on broiler litter for less than 180 days will significantly reduce copper toxicity problems.

 Ash.
 Ash in litter is made up of minerals from feed, broiler excrement, bedding material, and soil.
 Ash content is one of the important measures of the quality of litter.
 The samples analyzed contained an average of 24.7 percent ash.
 Ash contents of more than 28 percent are too high and should not be fed to beef cattle.
+This can interfere with rumen digestion and mineral utilization.

 Calcium, phosphorus, potassium, and trace minerals make up about 12 percent of the ash in broiler litter; the remaining ash is soil.
 Care should be taken to keep the ash content, especially the soil percentage, as low as possible if the litter is to be used for cattle feed.
 Most soil is incorporated into litter during removal from the broiler house and loading on trucks for transportation.
+With modern equipment, this is less of a concern today than it was in the past.

 Processing and Storing Broiler Litter